Clinical Pearls

 X-Ray Measurements

-• Hilgenreiner's Line: Horizontal line through triradiate cartilage.
+• Hilgenreiner's Line: A horizontal line drawn through the bilateral triradiate cartilages.

-• Acetabular Index (AI): The slope of the roof.
-Should be < 30 degrees at birth, < 20 degrees by age 2.
+• Acetabular Index (AI): The angle formed by the slope of the acetabular roof intersecting Hilgenreiner's line.
+It should be < 30 degrees at birth and progressively decrease to < 20 degrees by age 2.

 Part 3: Treatment Algorithm by Age